 “You’re fine now.”

-I don’t say that it is due to Tommy revving up my libido.
+I do not say that it is due to Tommy revving up my libido.

 My restriction comes off on Sunday night after we have a house meeting to discuss the upcoming winter term.
 Our report cards came in the mail.
 All three of us had received straight A’s, including my A+ in English from Mrs. McCarthy.
 I suspect she is trying to win approval from the moms due to some unconscious homoerotic yearning.
 She’s married.
 Jack accuses me of being jaded and cynical.
 ‘Gator is at the meeting, the newest member of the ‘family.’